aspose-drawing/Aspose.Drawing-Products/drawing/ko/java/_index.ko.md

 <h2 class="h2title">Latest PUB API Features</h2>

-<p>Aspose.PUB for Java API continuously adding more features to make it powerful.
+<p>Aspose.PUB 자바용 API continuously adding more features to make it powerful.
 Here is list of few picks from the latest ones added.</p>

 <ul>